 M31 and M33 weren’t recognized as galaxies until the 20th century (1901-2000).
 Before then, these faint fuzzies were referred to as nebulae.
 Astronomers in earlier centuries didn’t have telescopes powerful enough to resolve galaxies into individual stars.
 In the later 18th century (1701-1800), the great comet hunter Charles Messier listed M31 and M33 as masquerade comets in his famous Messier catalogue.

-So where is the third galaxy, NGC (New General Catalogue) 404?
+Use Mirach to find Mirach’s Ghost (NGC 404).
+So where is the third galaxy, sometimes called Mirach’s Ghost or NGC (New General Catalogue) 404?
 Look at Mirach, and you’re looking almost exactly in the direction of NGC 404.
-Sometimes, this galaxy goes by the nickname “Mirach’s Ghost” because it lies about one-tenth of one degree from this star.
-(For reference, the diameter of the full moon equals one-half degree.)
+The galaxy lies about one-tenth of one degree from Mirach (the full moon equals one-half degree).